Surrey Armed Forces Covenant report 2024 to 2025

 Foreword by Saj Hussain

-Here in Surrey, we are most fortunate to enjoy excellent working relationships with the Army Training Centre Pirbright and especially its Commanding Officer – Lt Col Michael Bysshe; 1 Irish Guards and of course, Col David Kenny – Commander, HQ SE as well as with Col Patrick Crowley from South East Reserve Forces Cadets' Association (SERFCA).
-We also work closely with 4 Princess of Wales's Royal Regiment and its Commanding Officer – Lt Col Steve Garmory and with 579 Field Squadron (Explosive Ordinance Device) and Major Duncan Wood.
-These are excellent and fruitful partnerships which really underline the fact that Surrey is very much a Military county, widely respected by the Ministry of Defence.
+Here in Surrey, we are most fortunate to enjoy excellent working and enduring relationships with both the Army Training Centre (Pirbright) and especially with its Commanding Officer - Lt Col Michael Bysshe; and 4 Princess of Wales’s Royal Regiment – Lt Col Andy Carre; 1 Irish Guards – Major Paul Cody; 135 Geo – Major Quintin Locke and 579 Field Sqn Explosive Ordnance Disposal (EOD) – Major Duncan Wood as well as Col David Kenny – Commander - HQSE and Col Patrick Crowley Chief Executive of SERFCA.
+These are excellent and fruitful partnerships which underline the fact that Surrey is very much a military county, widely respected by the MOD.

-One of the undoubted benefits of being Chair of Surrey County Council is that I am also Chair of Surrey Civilian-Military Partnership Board (SCMPB) and I must say that it has been one of the most enjoyable parts of the role as I attend and participate in so many Military activities and am really getting to know and to understand the Military.
-It has made me 'armed forces aware' and given me the confidence to represent them and their interests at the highest level.
-Having now be in post for a year, I continue to be filled with pride and with all that has been achieved to date, including Surrey County Council continuing to be a Gold Award holder of the Employers Recognition Scheme.
+As Chair of Surrey County Council, I have been privileged to get out and about around the County and to meet many people.
+Being Chair of SCC means that I am also Chairman of Surrey Civilian-Military Partnership Board and I must say that it has been one of the most enjoyable parts of that role as I attended and participated in so many Military activities and really got to know and to understand the Military.
+It has made me ‘armed forces aware’ and given me the confidence to represent them and their interests at the highest level of Government.
+I am grateful for the trust that they have put in me and the advice and support that I receive from our officers.

-Our partners, like me, stand committed to ensure that no member of the armed forces community is disadvantaged because of their service.
-If anything, all of our partners and our Board Members are now even more aware of the ultimate sacrifice that our armed forces are prepared to pay to keep Britain and Surrey safe and free.
+As I prepare to stand down as Chairman in May 2025, I shall look back with pride with all that has been achieved and the privileged role that I have played in working closely with all our partners.
+Our partners like me as your Chairman stand committed to do the right thing to ensure that no member of the armed forces community is disadvantaged because of their service to the Nation.
+If anything, all our partners and our Board Members are now even more aware of the ultimate sacrifice that our armed forces are prepared to pay in an ever more dangerous world to keep Britain and Surrey in particular, safe and free.

 Introduction